AIanumel2025/AIanumel2025/README.md

 # 💫 About Me:
-Hello I am Anthony, welcome to my page.
+Hello!
+I am Anthony and welcome to my page.
 I am currently working on the following:<br>1.
-Building an end-to-end Python ETL pipeline to extract, clean, and structure mathematical content from PDFs using computer vision and OCR, to store the data for scalable AI workflows.<br>2.
+A Video Clipping Agent: An agent that turns a video and its transcript into accurately timed clips.
+I'm building it in Python with whisperx-based forced alignment, the Anthropic API for clip selection, and a FastAPI front end.<br>2.
 Designing a production-oriented RAG pipeline with SQL transformations, vector embeddings, and semantic retrieval to support LLM-powered educational question answering and analytics applications.<br><br>All contributions are welcome.
 Explore, share and recommend!

 ## 🌐 Socials: